 To amplify your actions:

-Share it with me: without revealing names, I’m compiling a list on how to combat negative self-talk.
+- Share it with me: without revealing names, I’m compiling a list on how to fight negative self-talk.
 Sharing your list could help someone do the same!

 - Share it big: post a photo of your emotional trash bin with the sentence: I’m throwing out my emotional trash starting with ________. #onesmallthing